neelsmith/GreekSyntax.jl/docs/src/read.md

 length(tokens)
 ```

 It is equally easy to retrieve a source from a URL.
-Here is the same dataset:
+Here is a  set of annottions from the `eagl-texts` repository:

 ```@example basic
 url = "https://raw.githubusercontent.com/neelsmith/eagl-texts/main/annotations/Lysias1_annotations.cex"